Roxbury, Wisconsin

 The Town of Roxbury is located in Dane County, Wisconsin, United States.
-The population was 1,700 at the 2000 census.
+The population was 1,871 at the 2020 census.
 The unincorporated communities of Alden Corners and Roxbury are located in the town.
 The unincorporated community of Lutheran Hill is also located partially in the town.

 History

 The Town of Roxbury has been called "Dane County's most historic township (sic)".
-Among its earliest recorded occurrences is the Battle of Wisconsin Heights, the penultimate engagement of the 1832 Black Hawk War between the United States militia and the Sauk and Fox tribes, led by Black Hawk.
+Among its earliest recorded occurrences is the Battle of Wisconsin Heights, the penultimate engagement of the 1832 Black Hawk War between the United States militia and the Sauk and Meskwaki tribes, led by Black Hawk.
 After being pursued from Illinois, Black Hawk's band took a stand against the militia just south of the Wisconsin River, in what is today the Town of Roxbury.
-Although Black Hawk's band took severe casualties, their stand allowed several hundred noncombatant Sauk and Fox to retreat to the Mississippi River which saved their lives.
+Although Black Hawk's band took severe casualties, their stand allowed several hundred noncombatant Sauk and Meskwaki to retreat to the Mississippi River which saved their lives.

 Five years later, Charles Floyd, an Eastern speculator, established a company whose goal was to build an exemplary city in the Midwest.
 Floyd bought over 300 acre of land in section 19 in the Town of Roxbury and had it surveyed.
 Then he drew up a map depicting streets, public buildings, and parks in what he called the "City of Superior", boasting that he would make the area known throughout the country.
 His map was circulated in Chicago, New York, and Boston, along with glowing descriptions of the city.
 Lots were sold to investors, including Daniel Webster, but there were no settlers.
 The 1842 census showed only two residents in the town.
 Floyd's grand plan had been a failure.

 A settlement located across the Wisconsin River, in what is today Sauk City, was the impetus for the next development in Roxbury.
 In 1840, Agoston Haraszthy, a colorful nobleman and political refugee from Hungary, arrived in the United States.
 By 1841, he had purchased a large parcel of land where Sauk City now stands.
 He also built a hunting lodge, opposite his home, on a bluff in Roxbury overlooking the river.
 For the next several years, Haraszthy was active as a trader, hunter, steamboat operator, and viticulturist, and his business activities attracted attention to the area.
 He established a ferry that crossed the river, connecting Roxbury with Sauk City (then named "Haraszthy"), and in 1841, Robert Richards and Jacob Fraelich, the ferry operators, became the first settlers in Roxbury after Haraszthy.

 For several years, no other settlers appeared in the town.
 Then in 1845, Rev. Adelbert Inama, a Norbertine missionary originally from the Tirol in Austria, arrived in the area.
 Impressed with what he found, Inama extolled the virtues of Roxbury to his superiors in Austria: